 After the CAC has reviewed the plan, each SELPA must:

 - Ensure its member LEAs adopt Section B at a local public hearing.

-- Submit Section B, with Section A Certifications to the COE for approval in accordance with the SELPA regional governance and administrative structure.
+- Submit Section B, with Section A, applicable Attachments, and Certifications to the COE for approval in accordance with the SELPA regional governance and administrative structure.

 Governance and Administration Public Hearing Notices

 Notice of the public hearings must be posted in each school participating in the local plan at least 15 days before LEA and SELPA hearings.
 Public hearing dates must be documented in Section A and submitted to the CDE with Section B.

 (Sections D and E)

 EC Section 56205 requires the submission of Annual Budget and Service Plans adopted at public hearings held by the SELPA.
 After the initial submission of the local plan, each SELPA is required to submit an Annual Budget Plan and an Annual Service Plan by June 30th of each year.

 On, or before June 30th of each fiscal year, including an initial submission, SELPAs must complete and submit an Annual Budget Plan (Section D Template) and Annual Service Plan (Section E Template) to the CDE for consideration of approval.
 Annual Plans must also include Section A, applicable Attachments and Certifications.